 Lake Geneva in Walworth County, Wisconsin — The American Midwest (Great Lakes)

 Location.
-42° 35.376′ N, 88° 26.061′ W. Marker is in Lake Geneva, Wisconsin, in Walworth County.
-Marker is at the intersection of Wrigley Drive and Center Street, on the left when traveling south on Wrigley Drive.
+42° 35.584′ N, 88° 26.131′ W. Marker is in Lake Geneva, Wisconsin, in Walworth County.
+Marker is at the intersection of Broad Street and Geneva Street, on the right when traveling south on Broad Street.
+Marker is located in front of Church of the Holy Communion.
 Touch for map.
-Located in Flatiron Park, overlooking Geneva Lake.
-Marker is in this post office area: Lake Geneva WI 53147, United States of America.
+Marker is at or near this postal address: 320 Broad Street, Lake Geneva WI 53147, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 16, 2015, by Lugnuts of Germantown, Wisconsin.
-This page has been viewed 212 times since then and 22 times this year.
-Photos: 1, 2. submitted on August 16, 2015, by Lugnuts of Germantown, Wisconsin. • Andrew Ruppenstein was the editor who published this page.
+It was originally submitted on August 27, 2014, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 363 times since then and 45 times this year.
+Photos: 1, 2. submitted on August 27, 2014, by Paul Fehrenbach of Germantown, Wisconsin. • William J. Toman was the editor who published this page.